wooters/dotfiles/README.md

 # dotfiles

-Repo to hold my config files.
-(Also, a script for setting up my environment on a new Mac.)
+Repo containing my config files.
+Mainly focused on setting up a new Mac.

 ## Setting up a new Mac